 Finally, you may start to prepare your first dataset for the import, but it is strongly recommended that you prepare a small dataset of 5 to 10 records for the first import.
 You may always import the rest of the data afterwards.
 Doing so will help you identify the potential problems easily if the import is not completed successfully.
 You may then examine and correct the invalid data by following the instructions sent to you when your import is processed.

-In the Excel template, only the first sheet is needed for the preparation of Leave Entitlement data, other sheets may be present to provide additional information about the Leave Entitlement data fields.
+In the Excel template, only the first sheet is needed for the preparation of Leave Entitlement data.
+Other sheets may be present to provide additional information such as lookup data for the Leave Entitlement data fields.

 The Excel template comes with some sample data that you may change or delete once you get an idea of how to fill up the Leave Entitlement data.

-You will soon receive an email detailing the result of the Leave Entitlement import process, including how many Leave Entitlement records imported and skipped, and the corresponding reasons why certain records are not imported and how to rectify them.
+When your data is processed, the result of the import will be shown.
+This includes how many Leave Entitlement records imported and skipped, and the corresponding reasons why certain records are not imported and how to rectify them.

 If the Leave Entitlement data is not imported completely, you may:

-Remove successfully imported Leave Entitlement Records from the CSV file.
+Remove successfully imported Leave Entitlement records from the Excel file.

 Double check Invalid Records and correct the errors.